Denmark

 All higher education institutions in Denmark have agreed to a set of ethical guidelines (Code of Conduct) for the recruitment, admission and education of international students.
 This is your guarantee that you will receive proper information, guidance and treatment as an international student in Denmark.
 The Code of Conduct applies to both exchange students and full degree students.

-2. How much does it cost to study in Denmark?
+1. How much does it cost to study in Denmark?

-2.1 Tuition fees at Danish universities
+2.1 Tuition fees at Danish Universities

-2.3 Costs of living in Denmark
+2.3 Cost of living in Denmark

 Denmark is an expensive country but even here you will find some locations cheaper than others.
 While Copenhagen will not be cheap by anyone’s standards, smaller cities in Denmark are certainly no more expensive than their equivalents in the United Kingdom.